Cairo International Airport: Public transport

 A shuttle bus connects with all the passenger terminals and finally stops at the Cairo Airport Bus Terminal where public buses heading to other destinations in Cairo and connect frequently to major transportation hubs like Abbasia and Tahrir Square/Abdel-Moniem Riad bus terminus.

 However, there were efforts by Transport for Cairo (TFC) to map the major bus routes and metro lines in Cairo.
 Having this map in hand is useful.

 Also, scheduling and route information of both the public Cairo Transportation Authority (CTA) and Mwasalat Mirs (MM) buses are now readily available on Google Transit and can be accessed using the Google Maps app and website.

-There were plans to connect the Line 3 of the Cairo Metro to the airport, however, these plans have been put on hold.
-The nearest metro stations are Heliopolis and Adly Mansour stations.

 Taxi

 With the exception of the so-called (and increasingly scarce) "Black and White" cabs, all regular Cairo taxis (colloquially known as the White taxi) are equipped with digital taxi meters.
 Taxi drivers in Cairo are legally required to switch on their taxi meters the moment they pick up a new client (See video on Mada Masr).
-However, some taxi drivers will try to either manipulate how the meter counts the distance driven (by electronically tampering with their meters).
+However, some taxi drivers will try to manipulate how the meter counts the distance driven (by electronically tampering with their meters).

 Ride sharing

-An affordable and reliable form of private transport readily available in Cairo are the popular ride-sharing mobile phone app based services such as Uber and Careem, which both accepts cash and card payments.
+Ride-sharing services, such as Uber, are available in Cairo and provide an option for private transportation.

 Car

 The airport can be reached via Oroba Road from Heliopolis or via the new road, connecting Terminal 3 with the Cairo Ring Road and Suez Road interchange.
 The toll for driving into the airport grounds is approximately 30 EGP, depending on the type of the vehicle.

 Note: Cairo-Suez road is part of the Arab Mashreq International Road Network, designated as the Motorway 50/M50.
 It connects Cairo to Suez, South Sinai through the Ahmed Hamdi Tunnel under the Suez Canal, then to Israel via the Taba Border Crossing, Jordan via the Wadi Araba Crossing, to Saudi Arabia via Durra Border Crossing, and then finally into Iraq via the Arar border crossing where the road ends in the capital, Baghdad.
-To bypass crossing through the Taba Border Crossing, where an entry visa to Israel may be required, the majority of the intra-Arab road traffic -including cargo and trucking- uses the Nuweiba – Aqaba ferries.